 Impact of Empathy

-Rather, you understand other people’s suffering through your observation or the memory of how it felt to be in a similar situation.
-Therefore, it is necessary to develop empathy to understand other people’s behaviour and relate well with others.
+Understand other people’s suffering through your observation or the memory of how it felt to be in a similar situation.
+It is necessary to develop empathy to understand other people’s behaviour and relate well with others.
 Furthermore, you will encourage, soothe and facilitate the emotional healing of the person at the receiving end of your empathy.

 Life is for living.
 Keep living.
 Don’t give up.